Terrcius/FreeCodeCamp/README.md

 01/03/2024
 Like yesterday, just reviewing some things from CSS, uploaded a Cafe Menu that most of it was made in CSS, I'am really excited to see some more things, the sintaxe and comments in the code is messy but understandable, I need to focus more in good pratics to have a more clean code.

+03/03/2024
+I learned a lot of specific things today, some i know i will never use, but is always good to learn something new, i need to see some of the things working in diferents situations, just that for today